sudsho/leetcode-solutions/notes/graph-bfs-vs-dfs.md

 - digit dp: pre-compute place value contributions; saves a layer.
 - recurse on `n - n//2 - 1` for the right subtree count.
 - digit dp: pre-compute place value contributions; saves a layer.
+- monotonic stack: keep indexes, not values, when you might need positions.